Xilinx/PYNQ-HelloWorld/README.md

 Open a terminal on your PYNQ board and run:

 ```
-sudo pip3 install pynq-helloworld
+sudo pip3 install pynq-helloworld --no-build-isolation
 ```

-Currently this repository is compatible with `pynq` package v2.5.1.
+Currently this repository is compatible with `pynq` package v2.7.0.

 Go to your jupyter home folder (on edge boards, this is `/home/xilinx/jupyter_notebooks`), and run the following to deliver the notebooks: